1. What do you want from us (landowners)?

 3. What options do we have, as landowners, to support the project?

-At this stage of the Consenting process there are two levels of support that we are seeking.
-They are:
+At this stage of the process we are seeking:

 At the point that the track is to be developed across your whenua, we will negotiate a legal easement with you.